FluxML/Flux.jl/docs/src/guide/models/basics.md

 fmap(cu, model1)
 ```

-And this is a very simple gradient update of the parameters:
+And this is a very simple gradient update of the parameters, walking over `model` and `grad` simultaneously:

 ```julia
 fmap((x, dx) -> x isa Array ? (x - dx/100) : x, model, grad)